Flood Advisory issued for Riverside by NWS - News Break

 Flood Advisory issued for Riverside by NWS

-Effective: 2021-06-23 19:16:00 PDT Expires: 2021-06-23 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
+Effective: 2021-06-23 16:27:00 PDT Expires: 2021-06-23 17:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: Riverside The National Weather Service in Phoenix has issued a * Flood Advisory for Riverside County in southern California * Until 930 PM PDT. * At 628 PM PDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Riverside The National Weather Service in Phoenix has issued a * Flood Advisory for Riverside County in southern California * Until 800 PM PDT. * At 451 PM PDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has fallen.
-Some locations that will experience flooding include Blythe.alerts.weather.gov
+Minor flooding may impact Interstate 10.
+Some locations that will experience flooding include Desert Center.alerts.weather.gov